hitokiri-mata/katacoda-courses/kubernetes-fundamentals/jobs/step6-queue.md

+(DRAFT 8/1/2020: Updating this page to make adjustments for k8s 1.18 and instructions in book...)

 Jobs are an effective mechanism to accept work from a queue and publish the results downstream when completed.
 Multiple Jobs can run asynchronously and in parallel to accept enqueued items and deque the items when completed.

 This example starts up a simple queuing service, enqueues keygen request work items, then parallel jobs process the work items by submitting they keygen results back to the queue.